-A technology that splits objects into multiple shards and writes the shards to multiple, separate disks.
+A technology that splits objects into multiple shards and writes the shards to multiple, separate drives.

 Depending on the topology used, erasure coding allows for loss of drives or nodes within a MinIO deployment without losing read or write access.

 A group of drives within MinIO that support erasure coding.
 MinIO divides the number of drives in a deployment’s server pool into groups of 4 to 16 drives that make up each erasure set.
 When writing objects, data and parity blocks write randomly to the drives in the erasure set.

 The use of an algorithm to create a unique, fixed-length string (a value) to identify a piece of data.